anastasiapapamichail/Big-Data-Management-and-Processing-project/README.md

 # Big-Data-Management-and-Processing-project

-In this repository there are all the files of code that are used in the final project in the Big Data managment and processing subject.
+This repository contains all the files of code used in the final project in the Big Data management and processing subject.
+The csv files are the original data that the Stackoverflow dataset contains in the Google Cloud Platform.
+The JSON files are the outcome after the transformation into a NoSql datastore.